From the start of the campaign in the

 Communications

-1,050 km of cable for field telephones laid
+1,050 km of cable for field telephones

 622 radio messages received